YaleSTC/cardswipr/README.md

 CardSwipr helps event organizers take attendance at meetings and events.
 Users log in via CAS and create and manage events.
 The day of an event, Attendees can swipe in via an easy interface using their Yale ID.
 The application looks up attendees and collects their information in a list.
 When the event ends, organizers can download a spreadsheet (.csv) of the attendees' information.

 ## Architecture
-CardSwipr is meant to be deployed to Heroku with a PostgreSQL backend.
+CardSwipr is meant to be deployed to a server in a Docker container with a PostgreSQL backend.

 ![Data Architecture Model](READMEImages/CardSwipr_Data_Model.png)